A look at issue 27 of C64 magazine Commodore Format, from December 1992.

 ON THE POWER PACK (S!)

 Two cassettes had now become something of an irregular treat on CF, with this month’s duo being led by a demo of Sceptre Of Baghdad.
 It was a neat collect ’em up adventure that had its roots on the Spectrum.
 There were also three full games: the multiload Alternative World Games took up a lot of the second tape, joined by arcade puzzler Deflector and Rampage clone The Muncher.
 Finally, there was the genuinely useful utility LoadMaster which could help you sort out your shonky C2N.
-The full Power Pack pages are here.
+Here’s our long read with a ton of secrets about this month’s tape.

 …AND ONE MORE THING